×

 Are healthcare and health insurance expensive in Taiwan?

 "Healthcare and health insurance in Taiwan are generally considered to be quite affordable.
 The government subsidizes a large portion of the cost of healthcare, making it more accessible to the general public.
 Additionally, the government provides a national health insurance system, which covers most medical expenses.
 This system is also quite affordable, with premiums being based on income.
-Overall, healthcare and health insurance in Taiwan are quite affordable and accessible," said an expat in Taiwan.
+Overall, healthcare and health insurance in Taiwan are quite affordable and accessible," remarked one expat living in Taiwan.

 SJB Global